Healthy Homes Assessment Thorndon

 Thorndon Moisture Ingress & Drainage

-Rental properties need to have effective drainage to remove floodwaters, surface water and ground water, including an appropriate runoff or outfall.
-Making sure that the water has a place to go, and also that it doesn’t sit beneath buildings is an essential part of making sure your property is dry.
+Rental properties should be equipped with effective drainage to get rid of storm water, surface water, and ground water, which includes the proper outfall or runoff.
+Making sure that the water has a proper place to go and that it doesn’t sit beneath structures is an crucial aspect of making sure your property is dry.

-In addition to an irrigation system to stop moisture from entering, if your rental has an enclosed gap between your flooring and the surface, a ground moisture barrier must be put in place when it’s reasonably practicable to do so.
+In addition to an irrigation system to stop moisture ingress, if your rental is enclosed between floorboards and the surface, a ground moisture barrier should be put in place if it is reasonably practicable to do so.

-Ground moisture barriers are generally an insulating sheet of polythene laid over the ground, in order to block any moisture present in the ground from getting into the building.
+An underground moisture barrier usually an insulating sheet of polythene laid over the ground, to block any moisture in the ground from accumulating into the home.
 It also helps to prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection